Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality

+where $\hat{s_n}$ is in Eq. (\ref{relation_f_s_lamda}).
 There may exist other methods to map $\hat{s_n}$ to $s_n$, which may be more involved and require more computations.
-Our proposed mapping in Eq.~(\ref{proposedmap}) above is simple and does not require complex computations.
+Our proposed mapping in Eq.~(\ref{proposedmap}) above is simple without complex computations.
 The effectiveness of our mapping is further confirmed by experimental results in Section~\ref{sec:experiments}.
-When $\hat{s_n}$ equals $\frac{s_{\min}+s_{\max}}{2}$, $s_n$ can be either $s_{\max}$ or $s_{\min}$, while this paper just selects $s_{\max}$ as in Eq.~(\ref{proposedmap}) for simplicity.